-We raised £400 at this concert which will be shared between Maggie's
+We raised £400 at this concert on Dec 29th 2018 which was shared between Maggie's

 and St Peter's Church.

 Our Informal Afternoon Concert at St Peter's Church Newton Nov 4th 2018 raised £220 for the Hostel for the Homeless on The Strand, Swansea

 Our Concert on Saturday 18 November 2018 at Holy Cross Church, West Cross, Swansea raised £500 for Diabetes Research UK and £500 for Holy Cross Church